 You can create a three dimensional face, which consists of a section of a plane in three dimensional space.
-After you specify the fourth point, the program continues to prompt you for
+After you specify the fourth point, the program continues to prompt you for additional faces by alternating prompts for the third point and fourth point to allow you to build a complex three dimensional object.

-To create a three dimensional face: Draw > Modeling>Meshes>3D Face Command line>3DFACE
+To create a three dimensional face: Draw > Modeling > Meshes > 3D Face $Command\ line > 3DFACE$

-- 1.Type3Dfaceon the command line. - 2.
+- 1.Type 3Dfaceon the command line. - 2.
 Specify the first point of the three-dimensional face. - 3.
 Specify the second, third, and fourth points. - 4.
+Specify the third and fourth points for additional faces. - 5.To complete the command, press Enter.

+6.3.3.
+Ruled Surfaces

-Specify the third and fourth points for additional faces. - 5.To complete the command, press Enter. - 6.3.3.
-Ruled Surfaces: You can create a ruled surface, which is a three-dimensional body that approximates the surface between two existing entities.
+You can create a ruled surface, which is a three-dimensional body that approximates the surface between two existing entities.
 You select the two entities that define the ruled surface.
 These entities can be arcs, circles, lines, points, or polylines.